 Summer is upon us and the books are calling!
-Our lessons continue through the summer, but there is a new energy to our reading.
+Our lessons continue through the summer, but there is new energy to our reading.
 Posters go up at the library and bookstores beckon with rewards for doing what they already love doing!
-95% of libraries offer summer reading programs.
+95% of libraries offer free summer reading programs.
 Businesses jump in and offer incentives.

 Barnes and Noble Summer Reading

 B&N provides you with free reading journals for your children to record 8 books they read.
 Any 8 books.
 Once they turn in their free reading journals, they each get to choose a free book.
 The free book options are very limited, but it’s still fun.
 There are Spanish titles available, which might be fun to choose an old favorite and work on a new language.

 This tracks minutes read as a competition with other classrooms.
 Since your class is likely a class size of 1, your odds of winning are slim.
 But there are still fun rewards.
 Register as an educator.
 Scholastic recognizes that homeschool teachers are real teachers and makes it easy to choose homeschooling as an option in the registration forms.
 Once registered as a school, you add a class for each student’s grade, and then add the students to your class.
 Scholastic generates a username and password for each student.
 Students can then go in and log their minutes, earning rewards and gaining access to fun extras.
 There is also a section for parents, with more fun ideas for summer reading.